 To facilitate the work of a cross-platform team we needed a totally new solution.
 I used Sketch and other designers relied mainly on Windows solutions such as Creative Cloud app stack.
-These apps was not up to the task of connecting two design worlds.
-I suggested to use Figma as it was the best web-based solution at the time (still in beta, tho), and allowed us to work collaboratively on the same designs in real-time.
+These apps were not up to the task of connecting two design worlds.
+I suggested using Figma as it was the best web-based solution at the time (still in beta, tho), and allowed us to work collaboratively on the same designs in real-time.

 So, one of the first teams in Russia we started using Figma for day-to-day design tasks.
-This included building a component library, splitting all the existing designs into categories and importing Sketch-made designs to Figma.
-Design process had a defined set of steps: experimentation and discussion, creating different states for a component, implementing it into a library — each step with its own workspace to make quasi-versioning easier.
+This included building a component library, splitting all the existing designs into categories, and importing Sketch-made designs to Figma.
+The design process had a defined set of steps: experimentation and discussion, creating different states for a component, implementing it into a library — each step with its own workspace to make quasi-versioning easier.

 - In less than a year we’ve updated the design of the Platform, so it was ready for a beta release;